yqy2001/yqy2001.github.io/_pages/about.md

 ## Research Persuit

-I am devoting all myself to pursue the birth of *super intelligence*.
+I am devoting all myself to pursue the birth of safe *super intelligence*.
 Only after this goal is achieved can I truly retire :).

 ~~*big convergence of language, vision and multimodal learning*, to help machines comprehensively understand the fanscinating world, like human. (also well known as, **AGI**)~~